 NOTE: The numbers in parentheses are the Ref.
-Nos. on the exploded view at right, on the following page, and in the Parts Manual.
+Nos. on the illustrations in the Parts Manual.

 This section explains how to disassemble and inspect all easilyserviceable parts of the pump.
 Repair procedures for the hydraulic end (oil reservoir) of the pump are included in a later section of the manual.